 - To deliver meals primarily to persons in their homes.
-Sub-recipients may coordinate and assist in providing meal delivery service for homebound individuals as long as the delivery service does not conflict with the delivery or reduce public transportation service to passengers.
-(The FTA allows meal delivery until January 2022.
-Please contact ADOT for any questions regarding this exemption.) - To provide emergency medical transport or ambulance service on a regular basis.

-- Use transportation to engage in regularly scheduled school bus service.
+Sub-recipients may coordinate and assist in providing meal delivery service for homebound individuals as long as the delivery service does not conflict with the delivery or reduce public transportation service to passengers. - To provide emergency medical transport or ambulance service on a regular basis. - Use transportation to engage in regularly scheduled school bus service or charter bus service.
 Section 5310 sub-recipients may operate multi-functional vehicles that meet the safety requirements for school transportation, but may not provide exclusive school service. - Vehicles must be able to transport individuals for the purpose of specialized transportation and not be used as staff support vehicles.